 (1) In this section —

-“State”, in a geographical sense, includes a State’s relevant adjacent area as described in Schedule 6.
+State, in a geographical sense, includes a State’s relevant adjacent area as described in Schedule 6.

 (2) Compensation under this Act is only payable in respect of employment that is connected with this State.

 (3) The fact that a worker is outside this State when the injury occurs does not prevent compensation being payable under this Act in respect of employment that is connected with this State.